Disability

 Hoopz Basketball ProgramME

-Over the past year, Basketball England and Access Sport have been developing an opportunity to enhance the opportunities for disabled people to be more involved in basketball by developing a community and club-based programme - Hoopz Basketball.
+In recent years, Basketball England and Access Sport have been developing an opportunity to enhance the opportunities for disabled people to be more involved in basketball by developing a community and club-based programme - Hoopz Basketball.

 How do I get involved as a club?